I've been following the homework debate for years. As an educator, I've read Alfie Kohn's

 Regular daily/weekly homework will not be assigned or collected.
 There will be times when, in order to meet class requirements or finish projects, students will have to continue working at home.
 In these instances, I will be happy to notify parents via email.

 My fear, it seems, was largely unfounded.
 From the feedback I've received so far, our "do it yourself homework" is working out just fine.
 Maybe better than fine.
 I've actually been hugged in the hallways by more than one grateful parent!
-Students are excitedly talking about the books they're reading at home and several of them have become addicted to Words With Friends
+Students are excitedly talking about the books they're reading at home and several of them have become addicted to

 And as an overwhelmed "new" classroom teacher, collecting and keeping up with everyone's homework is one thing I won't miss at all!